sonarventu/sonarventu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Davide and this is my personal webpage.
+I'm Davide, and welcome to my personal webpage, which I'm slowly building up...

-I'm a theoretical physicist and I'm currently carrying out my research in Paris, after completing my undergraduate studies in Sapienza University (Rome, Italy) and getting a PhD in Statistical Physics in SISSA (Trieste, Italy).
+I'm a theoretical physicist and I'm currently conducting my research in Paris, after completing my undergraduate studies in Sapienza University (Rome, Italy), and earning a PhD in Statistical Physics in SISSA (Trieste, Italy).

 <p>&nbsp;</p>
 <p>My <strong>research interests</strong> include:</p>